FatimaSohailll/Plants-Vs-Zombies/README.md

 ### Level 1: Beginner's Garden

-- **Objective:** Defend against the initial waves of zombies using basic plants.
 - **Available Plants:**
   - **Sunflower:** Generates sun points to plant other plants.
   - **Peashooter:** Shoots peas to damage zombies.